 In Illinois, a divorce takes care of all emotional and financial issues.
 That usually means both parenting time and property division matters.
 Parenting time divisions must be in the best interests of the children.
 There is a presumption that children benefit from consistent and meaningful contact with both parents.
 However, only one parent can be designated as the primary, residential custodian.

 Furthermore, the property division must equitably divide debts and assets.
 “Equitable” is not necessarily the same thing as “equal.”
 The property division usually accounts for things like alimony, as well.

 Divorce decrees are not meant to be permanent.
 Families go through both emotional and financial changes, and divorce orders should reflect the family’s current situation.

 A family law attorney near you can modify a divorce decree if circumstances have materially and substantially changed.
 Common modifications include spousal and child support changes and alterations to the parenting time division.

 Even if both parents agree, it is always important to incorporate these changes into the decree itself.
 Informal side agreements are never enforceable in family court, even if they are in writing.
 Illinois law fast-tracks agreed modifications, so these matters are not tied up in court.

 If one parent refuses to obey court orders, an enforcement action may be appropriate.
 Without such intervention, the situation will probably get worse.
 Support enforcement actions are common.

 Count on an Experienced Lawyer

 Modern families need effective legal representation and sound legal advice.
-For a free consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.